Get Class 11 Biology Chapter 8 Cell: The Unit of Life Question Answer

 Answer:

-Multicellular organisms possess a division of labour, in which different cells specialize in performing some functions.
-Specialization results in greater efficiency and overall survival.
-For example, there are some cells utilized for digestion, others for respiration, and others for reproduction.
+Multicellular organisms possess a division of labour, in which different cells specialise in performing some functions.
+Specialisation results in greater efficiency and overall survival.
+For example, there are some cells utilised for digestion, others for respiration, and others for reproduction.
 This division results in greater complexity and the development of organ systems.
-Instead of every cell trying to do everything, specialized jobs are assigned to different groups of cells so that the organism is able to function efficiently and effectively.
+Instead of every cell trying to do everything, specialised jobs are assigned to different groups of cells so that the organism is able to function efficiently and effectively.

 Q10.
-Cell is the basic unit of life.
+A cell is the basic unit of life.
 Discuss in brief.

 Answer: